3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 >This system will help you see whats been done, what needs doing & what is not correctly set yet!

 >[!NOTE]
->This diagnostic tool WILL NOW ALLOW hashed out comments &/or white space (spaces) after any printer.cfg sections or include commands.
+>This diagnostic tool WILL NOW ALLOW comments &/or white space (spaces) after any printer.cfg sections or include commands.
 Keep this in mind as anything you put after the scanned for line will not be flagged!
 >
 >It's down to you to make sure any added comment on that line is correctly "#"ed out!